FusionAuth/terraform-provider-fusionauth/docs/resources/tenant.md

     - `registration_verification_id_generator` - (Required)
         - `length` - (Required) The length of the secure generator used for generating the change password Id.
         - `type` - (Required) The type of the secure generator used for generating the change password Id.
+    - `registration_verification_one_time_code_generator` - (Required)
+        - `length` - (Required) The length of the secure generator used for generating the registration verification one time code.
+        - `type` - (Optional) The type of the secure generator used for generating the registration verification one time code.
     - `registration_verification_id_time_to_live_in_seconds` - (Required) The time in seconds until a registration verification Id is no longer valid and cannot be used by the Verify Registration API.
 Value must be greater than 0.
     - `saml_v2_authn_request_id_ttl_seconds` - (Optional) The time in seconds that a SAML AuthN request will be eligible for use to authenticate with FusionAuth.
     - `setup_password_id_generator` - (Required)